-...this will particularly be the case where a disabled child does not have an SEN statement or where the statement does not provide the auxiliary aid or service.
+...this will particularly be the case where a disabled child does not have any SEND support or EHCP and where the funding does not provide any additional services.

-At Cotteridge Primary School, we work very hard to ensure that we fulfil our Public Sector Equality Duty and advance the equality of opportunity of our students.
+At Cotteridge Primary School, we work very hard to ensure that we fulfil our Public Sector Equality Duty and advance the equality of opportunity of our pupils.